Mount Signal Solar

 Mount Signal Solar, also known as Imperial Valley Solar Project, is a 794 MWp (614 MWAC) photovoltaic power station west of Calexico, California, United States, in the southern Imperial Valley, near the Mexican border.
-The facility is being developed and constructed by 8minutenergy Renewables in three phases, with two completed as of 2018.
-At full build-out, it will be one of the world's largest PV solar farms with a capacity of about 800 MWp (600 MWAC).
-The project has been supported by several environmental groups, as the power station was built on low productivity farmland.
+The facility was developed and constructed by 8minutenergy Renewables in three phases, with two completed as of 2018, and the third in 2020.
+It is one of the world's largest PV solar farms with a capacity of about 800 MWp (600 MWAC).
+The project has been supported by several environmental groups, as the power station was built on low-productivity farmland.

 History

 Originally the project was called SES Solar Two, was to be of Stirling engine design, and was approved by California Energy Commission on September 29, 2010.